thomasboyt/elise/README.md

 * [ ] Chromatic mode (press pads to play chromatic notes on current track)
 * [ ] Global macros (scene macros?)

+### Known issues

+* The piano roll/grid view are really slow to render right now, especially when you have multiple octaves displayed in the piano roll.
+This needs some kind of virtualized grid or even a `<canvas>` implementation.

 ### Feature wishlist

 These probably won't happen before I start investigating native wrappers (as described below), but I've tried to keep them in mind while building Elise: